aosucas499/smartdre/README.md

 3. Docker image (aosucas499/smartdre)
 4. File to boot at init session (it copies the file smartdre.desktop to ~/.config/autostart)

+### smartdre.desktop
+File necessary to boot the container when the session starts.
+It will be copied to folder "~/.config/autostart", compatible with KDE and GNOME.

 ### smartdre
 It runs the the docker container, taking into account if the container was created or not.

-### smartdre.desktop
-File necessary to boot the container when the session starts.
-It will be copied to ~/.config/autostart, compatible with KDE and GNOME.
+>## IMPORTANT
+ Don't move this script from the folder "~/smartdre/" or it won't work because the autoboot file find the script in that folder

+>## IMPORTANTE
+ No muevas este script de la carpeta "~/smartdre" o no funcionará porque el archivo de autoarranque busca este script en esa carpeta